 On a large baking sheet, combine leeks, sweet potatoes and turnip.
 Drizzle with olive oil, honey, thyme, salt and pepper.
 Roast for 25 minutes, until tender and lightly browned.
 Remove from oven and set aside.

 In a large skillet, heat ½ tablespoon olive oil.
 Add turnip greens and water and sauté for 4 to 5 minutes, until greens have wilted.

-Roll or stretch (I alternate rolling and stretching) the pizza dough to a thin layer, about ⅛ inch thick and 12 to 14 inches in diameter.
+Roll the pizza dough to a thin layer, about ⅛ inch thick and 12 to 14 inches in diameter.

 Prepare the grill for medium-high, indirect heat.
 For a gas grill, leave one or two burners off and for a charcoal grill, place coals on one side and use the coal free side.

 Place crust on the grill (a pizza peel comes handy here) and cook for about five minutes, until top of crust starts to bubble and light brown grill marks appear on the bottom of the crust.